GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 The code owners are computed from the owner configuration at the tip of the specified branch.

-Code owners that are
+Code owners that

-* inactive
+* are inactive
-* not visible to the calling user (according to [accounts.visibility](../../../Documentation/config-gerrit.html#accounts.visibility) setting)
+* are not visible to the calling user (according to [accounts.visibility](../../../Documentation/config-gerrit.html#accounts.visibility) setting)
 * are referenced by non-visible secondary emails
-* not resolvable (emails for which no Gerrit account exists)
+* are not resolvable (emails for which no Gerrit account exists)
-* ambiguous (the same email is assigned to multiple accounts)
+* are ambiguous (the same email is assigned to multiple accounts)
-* referenced by an email with a disallowed domain (see [allowedEmailDomain configuration](config.html#pluginCodeOwnersAllowedEmailDomain))
+* are referenced by an email with a disallowed domain (see [allowedEmailDomain configuration](config.html#pluginCodeOwnersAllowedEmailDomain))
+* do not have read access to the branch

 are omitted from the result.